 Horses have the most teeth out of all herbivores.
 Horses and ponies have up to 40 teeth with six incisors along the top of the jaw used to cut the grass by biting against the lower jaw’s incisors.

-Although slow, the grazing a horse does in its lifetime wears the enamel down, revealing the dentine.
+Although slow, a horse’s grazing in its lifetime wears the enamel down, revealing the dentine.

 Horses chew grass at the back of their mouth using molars.
 The molars are long with ridges of enamel above the dentine and glue.
 The glue not only keeps the root where it should be but also fills any crevices and gaps in the sides of the molars.